 Cash receipt impact is indeterminate as the amount that will be deposited into the UCS account by the legislature and any penalties or other recoveries received pursuant to RCW 80.36.670 is not known at this time.
 Currently, \$5,000,000 is being deposited at the beginning of each fiscal year into the UCS account.
-The UTC assumes the baseline funding will continue at \$5 million per fiscal year and includes incremental revenue to cover the incremental expenditures identified within the fiscal note for the complex rulemaking and software purchase.
+UTC assumes that amount will be the baseline for continuing the program which includes program administration costs to support existing staff, however the rulemaking and software costs are considered by the UTC to be provided by Account 19J - Universal Communications Services Account as an incremental impact.